Modified Shallow Water Equations for significantly varying seabeds: Numerical results

 In other words, the bathymetry function $d(x)$ consists of uniform level $d_0$ which is perturbed by uniform oscillations of amplitude $a$.
 Since the bathymetry is static, the governing equations \eqref{eq:mass} and \eqref{eq:um} are simplified at some point.

 Hereafter, we fix two wavenumbers $k_1$ and $k_2$ ($k_1<k_2$) and perform a comparison between numerical solutions to the classical and modified Saint-Venant equations.
-The main idea behind this comparison is to show the similarity between two solutions for mild bottoms and, correspondingly, to highlight the differences for stronger gradients.
-The values of various physical parameters used in numerical simulations are given in Table \ref{tab:oscil}.
+The main idea behind this comparison is to show the similarity between two solutions for gentle bottoms and, correspondingly, to highlight the differences for stronger gradients.
+The values of various physical parameters used in numerical simulations are given in Table~\ref{tab:oscil}.

 Several snapshots of the free surface elevation during the wave propagation test-case are presented on Figures \ref{fig:oscilt2} -- \ref{fig:oscilt24}.
-The left image refers to the mild bottom gradient case ($k_1 = 2$) while the right image corresponds to the oscillating bottom ($k_2 = 6$).
-Everywhere, the solid blue line represents a solution to the modified Saint-Venant equations, while the dotted black line refers to the classical solution.
+The left image refers to the gentle bottom gradient case ($k_1 = 2$) while the right image corresponds to the oscillating bottom ($k_2 = 6$).
+Everywhere, the solid blue line represents a solution to the \acl{msv} equations, while the dotted black line refers to the classical solution.
 Numerical results on left images indicate that both models give very similar results when bathymetry gradients are gentle.
 Two solutions are almost indistinguishable to grahic resolutions, especially at the beginning.
 However, some divergences are accumulated with time.
 At the end of the simulation some differences become to be visible to the graphic resolution.
 On the other hand, numerical solutions on right images are substantially different from first instants of the wave propagation.
-In accordance with theoretical predictions (see Remark \ref{rem:cs}), the wave in modified Saint-Venant equations propagates with speed effectively reduced by bottom oscillations.
+In accordance with theoretical predictions (see Remark~\ref{rem:cs}), the wave in \acs{msv} equations propagates with speed effectively reduced by bottom oscillations.
 This fact explains a certain lag between two numerical solutions in the highly oscillating case.
 We note that the wave shape is also different in classical and improved equations.
 Finally, on Figure \ref{fig:timestep} we show the evolution of the local time step during the simulation.
 It can be easily seen that the time adaptation algorithm very quickly finds the optimal value of the time step which is then maintained during the whole simulation.
 This observation is even more flagrant on the right image corresponding to the highly oscillating case.